 Beginning January 1, 2021, through December 31, 2021, the surcharge will be $16.

 Beginning January 1, 2022, through December 31, 2022, the surcharge will be $18.

 Beginning January 1, 2023, and thereafter, the surcharge will be $20.

-If you are willing to pay a five dollar convenience fee, you can now apply on-line.
-See on-line application link.
-The on line application process will only necessitate one visit to the office.
-That visit will remain by appointment that is set during the on-line application process.
+For a five dollar convenience fee, you can now apply online.
+See online application link.
+The online application process will only necessitate one visit to the office.
+That visit will remain by appointment; that appointment is set during the online application process.